Moment of Reflection

 Shape, Add Onion Filling, and Rest

 Shape the bagels.
-For a video on how to shape them, see my Bagel Making video saved on my Instagram profile.
+For a video on how to shape them, see my Bagel Making video saved on my Instagram profile or check out my Bagels post.
 The only part not covered in the video is adding the filling.
-Just place 2 tsp. worth of the cooked onion, fold the dough over it to enclose it, squeeze the rope of dough to force out any air, and roll to approximately eight inches.
+Just place 2 teaspoons worth of the cooked onion, fold the dough over it to enclose it, squeeze the rope of dough to force out any air, and roll to approximately eight inches.
 Rest 15 minutes.
 Shape into bagels.
 Cover in plastic wrap and pop them into the refrigerator.
-(See photos below on addicting the filling and shaping!)
+(See photos below on adding the filling and shaping!)

 This helps the flavor develop further while slowing down the fermentation process.